 We first came to Varanasi through our travels around India and with very little idea about the city other that supposed to be interesting.
 Looking back over my notes from those days I notice the shock and exhaustion from our train journey.
 We arrive very early in the morning, where we meet our driver.
 Whizzing rickshaw rides, ears resounding with the blasts of car horns, mind spinning with the traffic, crush of rubbish and dirt, dirt, dirt, way too much of dirt.
 Despite the fact that I have previously visited India Varanasi blew my mind and I was literally in shock.

 Within an hour we find our hotel: A dirty room at the top of an ugly yellow concrete building on the edge of the Assi Ghat with the view to the Ganges river.
-Our tour guide warned us that the majority of the hotels close to the river are not well maintained but my sister insisted on staying as close as possible to the river.
+Our tour guide warned us that the majority of the hotels close to the river are not well maintained.
+My sister though insisted on staying as close as possible to the river.
 The view rewarded us, it was breathtaking indeed!
-Soon we discovered that the place is full of monkeys and we got warned that those animals can be really cheeky.
+Soon we discovered that the place is full of monkeys.
+The hotel owner warned that those animals can be really cheeky.

 - If you prefer a cleaner and in good condition hotel you better stay outside the Ghats area.